Learning Pool Labs: The Skills Builder

 The Skills Builder

-This research was based on our internal Skills Builder program which was created using Learning Pool’s Stream Learning Suite.
+This research was based on our internal Skills Builder program which was created using Learning Pool’s Platform.

-Staff at Learning Pool were invited to undertake the Skills Builder which was created using the platform onboarding feature in Stream LXP.
+Staff at Learning Pool were invited to undertake the Skills Builder which was created using the platform onboarding feature in Learning Pool Platform.
 The Skills Builder asked them the following questions:

 - ROLE: Which option best describes your existing job?